Aniket0990/NotePadCodeEditor/README.md

 # NotePadCodeEditor
-I developed  a Stand alone Application NotePad Code Editor using Java and Java Frameworks.
+I developed  a Standalone Application NotePad Code Editor using Java and Java Frameworks.